MOSAiC Expedition: The MOSAiC expedition

 The heart of MOSAiC was the Polarstern's one-year-long drift through the Central Arctic.
 On 20 September 2019 the ship departed from the Norwegian port of Tromsø together with the Akademik Fedorov, proceeded east along the Siberian coast, and at roughly 125° East, turned north and began breaking into the sea ice of the Central Arctic, which was still feasible at that time of year.
 On 4 October 2019, at a position of 85° North and 134° East, the MOSAiC expedition found a suitable ice floe, which measured roughly 2.5 by 3.5 kilometres.
 Polarstern put her engines in neutral and allowed herself to become trapped in the sea ice.
 An extensive research camp was then set up all around the ship on the ice.
 At the same time, Akademik Fedorov deployed a network of research stations on the ice, some as far as 50 km from Polarstern's position.
 The network consisted of both autonomous and remote-controlled instruments, which were checked at regular intervals using helicopter flights from the central Polarstern, which formed the Central Observatory.

 After delivering one last load of fuel, at the end of October Akademik Fedorov returned to Tromsø.
 From this point on, the natural drift carried Polarstern and its network of research stations across the North Pole region.
 On 24 February 2020, the Polarstern has broken a record: during the drift she reaches 88°36' North, just 156 kilometres from the North Pole.
+Due to the COVID-19 pandemic, the Polarstern was forced to abort its planned drift early, temporarily diverting to pick up supplies and exchange crews.
 In summer 2020, the ship reached the Fram Strait.
 On 13 August, after a last big refueling and personnel rotation, Polarstern started steaming towards the Central Arctic to study the onset and early freezing phase of the sea ice.
 On 19 August, the ship reached the North Pole.
 The journey from the northern Fram Strait to the Pole only took six days to complete.
 After a short search, the MOSAiC team found a new ice floe.
 The so-called MOSAiC floe 2.0 was discovered eleven nautical miles from the route that the original floe took in January 2020.
 Polarstern left the MOSAiC floe 2.0 on 20 September 2020, one year after the start of the expedition.
 On 12 October 2020, the Polarstern returned to her homeport in Bremerhaven.

 During the period August/September 2020, the German research aircraft Polar 5 and Polar 6 took off from Spitsbergen to conduct aerial surveys of the sea ice and atmosphere over the Arctic Ocean, supplementing the MOSAiC expedition's research programme.

 Fuel depots set up on islands off the coast of Siberia specifically for the expedition supported potential emergency operations by long range helicopters, which were able to reach Polarstern in the event of an emergency at least during the early and late phases of the expedition.